Computational-conSequences/NCBIGenomes/README.md

 updateGenomes.pl -g prokaryotes -s Complete -d F -n F

-There's no dry option, there's no much in terms of warnings, etc.

 If you want to try a small set of genomes:

 updateGenomes.pl -g prokaryotes -s Chromosome -d F -n F